Use these links to obtain Fit-o-mat, cf. below for installation instructions and program requirements.

 - Data transform - Formulas can be entered to transform the x and y values.
 For example, entering 'x = y' and 'y = x' swaps x and y.
 Likewise, 'x = x + 5' shifts data in x by 5.

 - Import data - The currently selected data rows are imported with the current settings for error, data reduction and transform.
-When applying the reduction and transformation steps, data errors will be propagated.
+When applying the reduction and transformation steps, data errors will optionally be propagated (that is, if 'propagate? is checked).

 - Import data series - This function iteratively imports data sets starting with the currently selected y column and then continuing for all (unassigned) columns to the right of this initial column.
 To speed up graphics, display of data is switched to line graphics with no markers.
 Other than that, the comments for the 'Import data' function apply.